-Launched in 2005 by Christopher & William Derrick, ShadowBoxer Cinema is a Los Angeles-based artist driven production company that develops and produces independent film, television, web series, and digital content across all platforms.
+Launched by Christopher & William Derrick, ShadowBoxer Cinema is a Los Angeles-based artist-driven production company that develops and produces independent film, television, web series, and digital content across all platforms.

 ShadowBoxer Cinema seeks to produce economical, yet premium, sophisticated, and character-driven stories.
-With an emphasis on producing narratives from a diverse range of emerging and established voices, ShadowBoxer Cinema aims to become the go-to creative hub where the next generation of filmmakers and artists have the space to craft dynamic stories spanning the broad spectrum of humanity.
+With an emphasis on crafting narratives from a diverse point of view, the Derrick Brothers aim to create dynamic stories spanning the broad spectrum of humanity.

-They immediately wrote and directed the short film THE CHOP SHOP, which premiered at the Atom Films’ Digital Filmmakers Showcase as part of the Sundance Film Festival.
+Their short film THE CHOP SHOP premiered at the Atom Films’ Digital Filmmakers Showcase as part of the Sundance Film Festival.

 The Derricks are active in the WGA, where Christopher served as a co-chair of the Committee of Black Writers for six years, and he was nominated to run for WGA Board of Directors.